Brian Merriman: Cúirt an Mheán Oíche

 She is answered by an old man who first denounces the wanton promiscuity of young women in general, suggesting that the young woman who spoke before was conceived by a Tinker in a ditch.
 He vividly describes the infidelity of his own young wife.
 He declares his humiliation at finding her already pregnant on their wedding night and the gossip which has surrounded the "premature" birth of "his" son ever since.
 Then, however, the old man declares that there is nothing wrong with his wife's illegitimate children and denounces marriage as "out of date."
 He demands that the Queen outlaw it altogether and replace it with a system of free love.

 The young woman, however, is infuriated by the old' man's words and is barely restrained from physically assaulting him.

 The young woman explains that the old man's wife was a homeless beggar who married him to avoid starvation.
 She graphically describes the many, many attempts that the old man's wife made to consummate the marriage, only to find her elderly husband impotent.
 She tells the old man that if his wife has taken a lover, she well deserves one.
 The young woman then calls for the abolition of priestly celibacy, alleging that priests would otherwise make wonderful husbands and fathers.
 She declares that many lonely women are already being "consoled" by priests, who are regularly fathering children under other men's names.
 In conclusion, the young woman declares that she will keep trying to attract an older man in hopes that her unmarried humiliation will finally end.

 Finally, in the judgement section, Queen Aoibheal announces that there is nothing wrong with marriage and that she admires men who work hard every day to provide for their families.
 She, therefore, rules that all laymen must marry before the age of 21, on pain of flogging at the hands of Ireland's women.
-She advises the women to equally target the romantically indifferent, homosexuals, and male seducers who boast of the numbers of single and married women whose lives they have ruined.
+She advises the women to equally target the romantically indifferent, homosexuals, and rakes who boast of the numbers of single and married women whose lives they have ruined.
 Aoibheal tells the women to be careful, however, not to flog any man until he is unable to father children.
 She also states that abolishing priestly celibacy is beyond her mandate.
 She expresses a belief, however, that the Pope will soon allow priests to openly act on their carnal urges and counsels patience until then.